BobStein/qiki-python/README.md

-No company is powerful enough, no government is rich enough, no subset is smart enough, to decide the most important decisions.
+No company is powerful enough, no government is rich enough, no review staff is responsible enough -- no subset has enough smarts -- to decide the most important decisions.
 Or decide who decides them.
-This has to be everyone's job.
+This has got to be everyone's job.
 Yes it's going to be very hard.

-This is how we'll get big things done without being overwhelmed, without losing our minds or our humanity: by teaching machines to tease out of many opinions what we want, what actually matters to us.
+This is how we'll get big things done without being overwhelmed, without losing our minds, or our humanity
+(or whatever divinity means to you): by teaching machines to tease out of many opinions what we want, what actually matters to us.

 If you don't think machines are up to that